tiemenv/staff_schedule_application/README.md

 could've extracted more things to constants, like roles, error messages

+we need a lot more unit test with mock repos

 better spend some time on setting up auto-generation of docs with swagger

 should investigate DB persistency when container shuts down, look into volumes